vibebees/vibes_backend_challenge/README.md

   Merged those two datas (data.json and document stored in mongodb) with key of unitId present in both, and name that new collection 'university'.

-  Data.json has 9 doc and model in mongodb `aidretentionandgraduations` also has 9 doc, merge it and form a new model called `university`
+  Data.json has 9 doc and model in mongodb `aidretentionandgraduations` also has 9 doc, merge it and form a new model called `university` + yourname

 # Final Merged File Should look like: